-In 2004, MYR Group entered into the Electrical Transmission & Distribution (ET&D) Strategic Partnership agreement with the Occupational Safety and Health Administration (OSHA), six other electrical contractors, and the IBEW, NECA and EEI; with a primary objective of improving worker safety in the high-voltage electric line construction industry.
-To date, growth of Partnership member organizations has nearly doubled, and the Partnership agreement with OSHA was renewed and expanded consecutively in 2006, 2008 and 2011.
-Today, the ET&D Strategic Partnership is one of only a few national partnerships between employers and the federal job safety agency, and covers an estimated 80 percent of total workers in the line construction industry.
+In 2004, a handful of MYR Group executives entered into the Electrical Transmission & Distribution (ET&D) Strategic Partnership agreement with the Occupational Safety and Health Administration (OSHA), six other electrical contractors, and the International Brotherhood of Electrical Workers (IBEW), the National Electrical Contractors Association (NECA) and Edison Electric Institute(EEI); with a primary objective of improving worker safety in the high-voltage electric line construction industry.
+The number of Partnership member organizations has nearly doubled since its inception, and the Partnership agreement with OSHA was renewed and expanded in 2006, 2008, 2011 and 2013.
+The ET&D Strategic Partnership is one of only a few national partnerships between employers and OSHA, and covers an estimated 80 percent of total workers in the line construction industry.

 Main goals of the Partnership include thorough data analysis to establish causes of fatalities, injuries and illnesses; development and implementation of industry best practices; development and delivery of specific training courses; and establishment of effective communication to promote the value and importance of occupational safety and health.

-As a member of the Partnership, MYR Group is actively involved in several different safety and health outreach and promotion activities.
+As a member of the Partnership, MYR Group representatives are actively involved in several different safety and health outreach and promotion activities.
 These include the development of best practices training programs, contributing information and content to the Partnership’s website www.powerlinesafety.org, presenting at major safety conferences, and conducting safety stand-downs.

 Additional Industry Participation

-We are an active partner with regulatory and industry agencies working towards improving the safety of electric and telecommunication construction workers across the nation.
-We participate on the American National Standards Institute (ANSI) A10 Committee.
-The A10 Committee develops and publishes standards relating to the protection of employees and the public from hazards associated with construction and demolition operations.
+Many MYR Group subsidiary employees are active partners with regulatory and industry agencies, working towards improving the safety of electric and telecommunication construction workers across the nation.
+Many participate on the American National Standards Institute (ANSI) A10 Committee, which develops and publishes standards relating to the protection of employees and the public from hazards associated with construction and demolition operations.
 These include documents covering the safe use of cranes, derricks, aerial lifts and other equipment used by electrical contractors.
 The committee also develops standards on more general safety subjects such as lockout/tag out procedures and work in confined spaces.

-Several MYR Group employees are members of the American Society of Safety Engineers (ASSE), the American Industrial Hygiene Association (AIHA), the National Safety Council (NSC), the National Electrical Contractors Association (NECA) and the Voluntary Protection Program Participants Association (VPPPA).
+Several employees are also members of the American Society of Safety Engineers (ASSE), the American Industrial Hygiene Association (AIHA), the National Safety Council (NSC), the National Electrical Contractors Association (NECA) and the Voluntary Protection Program Participants Association (VPPPA).

-MYR Group has donated safety items and safety gifts, such as cut-resistant gloves to Joint Apprenticeship Education Training Committees (JAETC’s) and carbon monoxide detectors to local fire departments for distribution to underprivileged families.
+MYR Group subsidiaries donate safety items and safety gifts, such as cut-resistant gloves to Joint Apprenticeship Education Training Committees (JAETC’s) and carbon monoxide detectors to local fire departments for distribution to underprivileged families.

 Personal Certifications and Achievements

-MYR Group promotes professional certification and personal career development of safety staff, regularly offering coaching, mentoring and sponsoring of their participation.
+Professional certification and personal career development of safety staff is promoted, and coaching, mentoring and sponsoring of their participation is offered regularly.
 Several employees have obtained or are in the process of obtaining Certified Safety Professional (CSP), Occupational Safety and Health Technologist (OHST), Construction Safety and Health Technician (CHST), and Safety Trained Supervisor (STS) training and certification through the Board of Certified Safety Professionals (BCSP).